Lesadt/Practice/README.md

 # Practice
-School Projects on small stuff to try new skills.
+School Projects and small stuff to try new skills.